William Jennings Gardner

 William Jennings Gardner (January 23, 1884 – June 15, 1965) was an American football player, coach, and law-enforcement agent.
 While working as a Prohibition agent in Chicago, Illinois, Gardner served with Eliot Ness's "Untouchables," a group of hand-picked federal agents who, from 1930 to 1932, sought to put an end to Al Capone's illegal empire.
 Although Gardner was only involved with the group for a short period of time, he would be prominently mentioned in Ness's memoir of the investigation, The Untouchables, and inspire a recurring character in the 1959 television series based upon that book.

 Background

 Early life

-Gardner was born in North Dakota.
-He was the son of a half-white, half-Ojibwe Indian father and an Ojibwe mother.
+Gardner was born in North Dakota to Ojibwe parents.
 At an early age he and his brother, George, were taken from the Turtle Mountain Indian Reservation and sent to Carlisle, Pennsylvania to attend the Carlisle Indian Industrial School.

 Football career and athletics

 Gardner, who stood just under six feet and 172 pounds at the time, played end, tackle, and fullback from 1904 to 1907, helping the little school defeat the powers of the time, which were Yale, Harvard, Princeton and Pennsylvania—known as the "Big Four".
 He also set a school record in track for the half mile, and also played basketball and baseball.
 Gardner enrolled in Dickinson School of Law his senior year in 1907.
 "Pop" Warner described his 1907 team as "nearly perfect", but was upset that Walter Camp had left Gardner off his All-American team.
 Later in the 1930s, Knute Rockne named Gardner to his All-Time All-American team for Collier's.

 Gardner then served as coach at duPont Manual High School in Louisville, Kentucky from 1908 through 1911.
 Gardner was normally described in newspapers of the day as reserved, but sometimes he had a "wolf - like nervousness".
 One newspaper referred to him as "the 'Indian' athlete".
 Gardner had a feared trickery as a football coach.
 The Director of Harvard's Hemenway Gymnasium found him to be one of the strongest Americans in 1911, conferred after a series of measurements and physical tests.
 Gardner even outscored renowned boxers John L. Sullivan, Jack Johnson, and James J. Jeffries.
 Gardner then became director of athletics at Otterbein University.
 He then played on an all-star team in Atlanta and while in Indiana, Gardner recruited another star—Jim Thorpe.

 In August 1920, Gardner was appointed as the physical direct and coach of all athletics at the head baseball coach at St. Edward's College—now known as –St. Edward's University—in Austin, Texas.
 In July 1921, he was hired as the athletic director and head football coach at Southwestern University in Georgetown, Texas.